Research and scholarship

 Victoria’s Faculty of Law is New Zealand’s leading centre of academic legal research.

 Victoria’s legal academics work on a range of research, from Law of the Sea to mediation.
-Find out more about their research and the impact its had and the academics themselves.
+Find out more about their research and the impact its had on the academics themselves.

 The Faculty of Law at Victoria University has a consistent record of producing publications of national and international significance.
 See an annual summary of Faculty books by our academics.

 The core business of the Faculty of Law is teaching and research and its staff are widely published in a variety of national and international publications.
 See an annual summary of this work by the University, Faculty and Alumni.

 The Victoria University Faculty of Law has two major research publications, the Victoria University of Wellington Law Review and the New Zealand Journal of Public and International Law, as well as a number of Legal Research Papers.

 For those seeking to pursue higher degrees by research, a PhD or Master of Laws, completed by course work, thesis, or by a combination of a dissertation and course work, could be the right option for you.

 Areas of research excellence

 Find out the areas of research that staff and academics at the Faculty of Law specialise in.

 Social Sciences Research Network